LiorHaim/rhdh-poc-82/README.md

 ## Tested versions
 • RHDH: **1.7.0**
 • Deployment method: **Operator on OpenShift**
-• Backstage and plugin bundles: versions as pinned in repo manifests (dynamic plugins and app config)
+• Backstage and plugin bundles: versions as provided from rhdh 1.7 image.

 ## Requirements traceability
 | Capability | Implementation in this repo | How to validate |